toadmilk/breaksphere/README.md

 To sign in to Breaksphere, you have multiple authentication options available, including:

-- Discord: Sign in with your Discord account to access Breaksphere and connect with other musicians.
+- Discord
-- Google: Sign in using your Google account to streamline the authentication process and access Breaksphere seamlessly.
+- Google
-- GitHub: If you prefer, you can also sign in with your GitHub account to collaborate with fellow musicians on Breaksphere.
+- GitHub

 Choose the authentication method that suits you best and start exploring Breaksphere's vibrant community of musicians!